Montréal’s best French restaurants

 With a relatively short menu on offer, Mignon Steak concentrates on some delightful dishes that it makes well, mainly its famous steak frites served with its decadent signature Mignon Sauce.

-Open every day from 7am to midnight, La Croissanterie Figaro is a delightful French Bistro located on a quiet street in Outremont.
+Open every day from 7am to midnight, La Croissanterie Figaro is a delightful French bistro located on a quiet street in Outremont.
 The Art Deco décor and the lovely garden-terrasse make this place quite special.
-The menu consists of simple fare such as flaky croissants, great sandwiches, salads, quiches, flammekueches and more.
+The menu consists of simple fare such as flaky croissants, great sandwiches, salads, quiches, flammkuchens and more.

 5200 Hutchison Street